 Customer Experience is Synonymous with Hospitality

 It should be no surprise that customer experience is a defining characteristic of successful hotels.
-Customer experience is what the hospitality industry is all about.
+Customer experience is what the hospitality industry is all about, and that’s where these Austin luxury hotels really shine.

 As consumers, we are savvy shoppers with hundreds of choices.
 We look for and demand the best, especially when it comes to choosing where we will sleep, vacation, and take our families.